tommoa/ai-lsp/COMMIT-GUIDELINES.md

 ### Refactor commits

 - Explain the motivation for restructuring
-- Describe the structural changes
+- Describe the structural changes (what was merged, eliminated, renamed)
-- Highlight benefits (maintainability, performance, etc.)
+- Highlight benefits (maintainability, clarity, organization)
+- Document API changes if applicable
+- Mention what was updated to use the new structure
+- Example: "Merges module-resolver.ts and provider.ts into a single
+  provider/index.ts file organized using TypeScript namespaces.
+This improves code organization by clearly separating provider configuration and management from model metadata and selection concerns."

 ### Chore commits

 - Can be brief if the change is self-explanatory
 - Explain reasoning for dependency updates or config changes
+- For CI/automation: explain what is automated and why

+### Documentation commits

+- Summarize what documentation was improved or added
+- Note any renamed fields or API changes included
+- Mention organizational improvements

 ## Writing Process